cepthomas/MidiLibEx/README.md

 >
 > Each of the other markers (Intro A, Main B, etc) defines musical patterns that are triggered by the keying chords.

-# Example

-The Test project should be useful.
-[Midifrier](https://github.com/cepthomas/Midifrier) also uses this extensively.

 # External Components

 - [NAudio](https://github.com/naudio/NAudio) (MIT).